barbaralba's translation of the new testament

 "Off what."

-We took a boat along the Küre Daglart coast and came to the large yet humble estate of my university friend.
+We took a boat along the Küre Daglart coast and came to the large yet modest estate.
+Sinnap saw us walking along the water and came running out to meet us.

 "Jesus, Helene, what a wonderful surprise.
 And what luck that you come today.
 My husband and parents are in Athina till next week."